offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 **WHY**: BWT matrices have a special property called the first-last property that makes them suitable for quickly determining if and how many times a substring exists in the original sequence.
 In addition, certain extensions to BWT make it so that the algorithm ...

  * can identify where found substrings are located in the original sequence.
- * become tunable such that memory efficiency vs computational efficiency can be balanced_NORM.
+ * become tunable such that memory efficiency vs computational efficiency can be !!balanced!!.

 The standard algorithm along with these algorithmic extensions are all detailed in the subsections below.